zenml-io/blog.zenml.io/_posts/2022-05-11-ci-ct-cd-with-zenml.md

 ![Steps in the ZenML continuous deployment pipeline ]({{ site.url }}/assets/posts/customer-satisfaction/trainingandif.png)
 <p align="center">
-  See the full project code <a href="https://github.com/zenml-io/zenfiles/tree/main/customer-satisfaction">in our ZenFiles</a>
+  See the full project code <a href="https://github.com/zenml-io/zenml-projects/tree/main/customer-satisfaction">in our ZenML Projects repo</a>
 </p>

 ### How does it work?